 How the scheme is funded

-On 13 February 2020, Woking Borough’s elected members approved the next stage of a £115 million highways enhancement scheme, which will be Woking’s biggest infrastructure project to date.
+On 13 February 2020, Woking Borough’s elected members approved the £115 million highways enhancement scheme, which when finished will be Woking’s biggest infrastructure project to date.

-Acceptance of a £95 million grant, offered by the government and administered by Homes England, paves the way for us to complete the acquisition of the Triangle site on the south side of the town, deliver the significant improvements to the town centre’s road network and widen the out of date Victoria Arch by 2024.
+Acceptance of a £95 million grant, offered by the government and administered by Homes England, paved the way for us to complete the acquisition of the Triangle site on the south side of the town, deliver the significant improvements to the town centre’s road network and widen the out of date Victoria Arch.